RaisingAgent/telestats/README.md

    - The `-d` parameter activates the daemon mode and is needed to use the log functionality.
    - The `-L` parameter defined that and where (`capture01` in the above shown case) the output should be logged.
    - The `&` makes the process running in the background.
-     - If you use this and wanna close the terminal windows or the ssh session, you should disown this job before.
+     - If you use this and wanna close the terminal window or the ssh session, you should disown this job before.
      - Alternatively you can use tmux or screen for the process.
 4. Check wether the recording is working.
    - You can use tail (`tail -f path/to/your/capture.file`) to watch it and send a telegram message to yourself ("Saved Messages") to see if it's working.